 The music industry changed, and although in the past musicians produced music and audiences consumed it, today both parties may work together and communicate, making collaboration on a variety of projects feasible like never before.

 The music industry will play a major role in this transformation because the internet makes distances smaller, a fundamental idea that is starting to become obvious in all aspects of our daily lives.

-Calypsoroom, a new platform that allows users to listen to music while being connected by webcam, is one of the ways that artists may interact with their audience.
-Yes, you got it right right; you can listen to music in a fresh, engaging manner while expressing yourself in a completely new way.
+CalypsoRoom, a new platform that allows users to listen to music while being connected by webcam, is one of the ways that artists may interact with their audience.
+Yes, you got it right; you can listen to music in a fresh, engaging manner while expressing yourself in a completely new way.

-In CalypsoRoom, we've added a new active way of listening to music that enables you to listen to music simultaneously with another person while matching from the same song that both of you have picked.
+In CalypsoRoom, we've added a new active way of listening to music that enables you to listen to music simultaneously with another person while matching to the same song that both of you have picked.

 The process is quite simple: after selecting a song you want to listen to, you try to connect with another person who also wants to hear that song.
 Once the invitation to join is accepted, the music begins to play simultaneously on both devices, letting the experience to start.

-Consider how powerful your next release will be if you receive direct fan reaction and how Calypsoroom, where people will connect and socialise as a result of your music, may express a sense of community around YOUR music.
+Consider how powerful your next release will be if you get direct fan feedback, as well as how CalypsoRoom, where people will connect and socialize as a result of your music, may express a sense of community around YOUR music.

 Make an effort to connect with your audience, learn more about them, and solicit their assistance and advice.
-And keep in mind that, even though these activities demand persistence, faith, and time, hard efforts always pay off in the end.
+And keep in mind that, even though these activities demand persistence, faith, and time, hard effort always pays off in the end.